 You’ll have created a fundraising campaign that’s inherently your own – and that moment will help reignite your movement.

-If you’re interested in learning more about this topic, please register here for my webinar with Blackbaud and consultant Caroline Stuart-Freas, Create Your Own Fundraising Moment, which will take place this Thursday at 2 p.m.
-ET.
+If you’re interested in learning more about this topic, watch my recorded webinar with Blackbaud and consultant Caroline Stuart-Freas.

 Get nonprofit articles, best practice advice, fundraising ideas and invaluable industry reports and webinars delivered for free!